 ICTQual Level 4 Award in Moving and Handling Train the Trainer

-The ICTQual Level 4 Award in Moving and Handling Train the Trainer.
-Designed for health and safety professionals, educators, and workplace trainers, this course provides the knowledge and skills to become a certified trainer in moving and handling techniques.
-Participants gain expertise in promoting safe practices, reducing workplace injuries, and enhancing employee well-being across diverse industries.
+The ICTQual Level 4 Award in Moving and Handling Train the Trainer is a professional qualification designed for health and safety professionals, educators, and workplace trainers who want to become certified trainers in manual handling.
+This course helps learners gain the knowledge and practical skills needed to teach safe moving and handling practices in different work environments.

-Upon completion, individuals are certified to deliver moving and handling training within their organizations, fostering a culture of safety and compliance.
-This qualification is particularly valuable for professionals in healthcare, construction, manufacturing, hospitality, and other sectors where safe manual handling is critical.
+After completing this qualification, learners are able to deliver moving and handling training within their organisations.
+It helps promote safer working practices and reduces the risk of injuries.
+This course is suitable for professionals in healthcare, construction, manufacturing, hospitality, and other industries where safe manual handling is essential.

 Level 4 Award in Moving and Handling Train the Trainer